Sara Knox, PT, PhD, DPT, GCS, CEEAA

 DPT, Shenandoah University, Winchester Virginia

-PhD in Health Sciences, in progress, Nova Southeastern University, Ft.
+PhD in Health Sciences, Nova Southeastern University, Ft.
 Lauderdale Florida

 Board Certified Geriatric Physical Therapist, ABPTS